Skip to main contentSkip to data table

 FileExportsPurpose

-src/lib/chart-colors.tsCHART_PALETTE, CHART_BLUE, CHART_GREEN, CHART_ORANGE, CHART_CYAN, CHART_RED, CHART_SLATE, CHART_AMBER, CHART_HEIGHT, RECHARTS_TOOLTIP_STYLESShared chart fill/stroke colors, chart-height utility, and tooltip styles (also has module-private TOKEN map)
+src/lib/chart-colors.tsCHART_PALETTE, CHART_BLUE, CHART_GREEN, CHART_ORANGE, CHART_RED, CHART_SLATE, CHART_AMBER, CHART_HEIGHT, RECHARTS_TOOLTIP_STYLESShared chart fill/stroke colors, chart-height utility, and tooltip styles (also has module-private TOKEN map)

 src/lib/severity-colors.tsdeviationColorHex(), deviationColorClass(), tier helpersPeg-deviation and score-tier helpers (text classes are light/dark aware)